Characters: Iron Man Films

 - In a deleted scene he tells the scientists working on the Iron Monger suit that he's appreciative of their efforts but they need to work harder.
 He then delivers a speech declaring that technology the level of what Tony has created only comes once a generation, and it is their duty to discover its secrets and make sure the right people have access to them for the good of civilization.
 He may have just been lying to motivate them, but it at least indicates Stane considers himself a Well-Intentioned Extremist Anti-Villain.

-- Arm Cannon: The Iron Monger suit has a minigun mounted on the right forearm.
+- Arm Cannon: The Iron Monger suit has a minigun mounted on the right forearm and a rocket launcher on the left.

 - Bald of Evil: Jeff Bridges was reported to be looking forward to shaving his head to portray Stane with this.